andreamerello/pic-revenge/README.md

 [This is a link to the original site] (http://dev.kewl.org/k8048/Doc/)

-After hacking a bit with it (you can find all this stuff in past git history), I noticed that it changed name and place; the new one is called "pickle", also from Darron Broad.
+After hacking a bit with it (you can find all this stuff in past git history), I noticed that it changed name and place; the new one is called *"pickle"*, also from Darron Broad.
 So I switched to this now one.
 [This is a link to the original site] (http://wiki.kewl.org/dokuwiki/projects:pickle)